 What does an IT audit look like?

 The purpose of an IT audit is to identify immediate and long-term IT risks, as well as the existing opportunities for your technology to help your organization both save and make money.
-To give you an idea what an effective IT audit should look like, here is our IT audit will consist of the following steps.
+To give you an idea what an effective IT audit should look like, here is our IT audit process:

 Why is it necessary for your company’s executives to be present?